Vishu4648/D065_D093_D094_DBMSProject/README.md

 USE expense_tracker;
 -- Then run the SQL DDL & INSERT scripts (included in this repo)
 ```
 ### 2. Table Creation & Data Insertion
-All tables and insert queries are available in `database.sql` or `schema.sql`.
+All tables and insert queries are available in `DBMS Project.sql` or `project.sql`.

 ### 3. Running Queries
 Use MySQL CLI or phpMyAdmin to run the SQL queries from `queries.sql`.

----

-## 🔒 User Management & Access Control
+## User Management & Access Control

 ```sql
 -- Create users